Dyche and Everton desperately need three points against Eagles this weekend

 However, although the young midfielder Tim Iroegbunam - who came the other way earlier in the transfer window - has done well enough, he is still young and inexperienced.

-He alongside James Garner, 35-year-old Idrissa Gueye and also Dwight McNeil, have not been consistently competitive in the centre of the park, particularly with a weakened defence behind them.
+He alongside James Garner, 35-year-old Idrissa Gueye and also Dwight McNeil - who has recently moved into a moe central position - have not been consistently competitive or dominant enough in the centre of the park, which is particularly a problem with a weakened defence behind them.

-And with a new owner coming (assuming nothing goes wrong this time!) and one who has a track record of making sudden decisions with no qualms about sacking his coaches - at least if his Roma ownership is an accurate guide - then Dyche could be facing the axe very soon.
+With a new owner about to take over (assuming nothing goes wrong this time!) and one who has a track record of making sudden decisions with no qualms about sacking his coaches - at least if his Roma ownership is an accurate guide - then Dyche could be facing the axe very soon.

-Defeat on Saturday would be disastrous and surely could provoke Friedkin to make a change in manager as soon as he takes over - or possible even sooner - especially with an international break coming up.
+Defeat on Saturday would be disastrous for him and the team and surely could provoke Friedkin to make a change in manager as soon as he takes over - or possibly even sooner - especially with an international break coming up.